icon

 Working outside in rugged, demanding sites means the job intrinsically carries higher risks due to the very nature of the work and the location.
 The location itself could be hazardous with inhospitable terrain; these environmental risks combined with adverse weather conditions increase the chances of slips, trips and falls for instance.
 In addition, the lone worker’s specific activities could be high risk including operating heavy machinery, working at height or inspecting/maintaining difficult to reach assets.

 An obvious consequence of working in faraway sites is if there is an incident which causes harm, the lack of support and access to help may increase the impact of the incident.
 An injury that could be dealt with easily and quickly in a populated, urban environment suddenly becomes serious and potentially life threatening in an isolated place.
-This means that having the ability to communicate with someone should an incident occur is essential.
+This means the ability to communicate with someone should an incident occur is essential.

 Isolated locations and lack of mobile phone signal are risks to be considered.